wharleyinc/cobraCli/README.md

 ** Add flags to filter transactions history query results. etc.

-Thanks to `Segun Mustapha`for the challenge and inspiration.
+Thanks to `Segun Mustafa`for the challenge and inspiration.